openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   topic.
 See also :ref:`Content Specific Discussion Topic <Content Specific Discussion Topic_g>`.

-  For more information, see :ref:`partnercoursestaff:Working with Discussion Components`.
+  For more information, see :ref:`Working with Discussion Components`.

 **discussion thread list**